Offset Printing FAQs

-PrintingForLess.com uses traditional offset commercial printing on genuine Heidelberg printing presses for nearly all of the products we offer.
+PrintingForLess.com uses traditional offset commercial printing on genuine Heidelberg printing presses for most of the products we offer.
 While the concept isn't new, the state-of-the-art technologies on our 21st century equipment enable fast, reliable and affordable printing.

 Plate and blanket cylinders